deepaksood619/deepaksood619.github.io/docs/knowledge/quotes-proverbs/life.md

 Forgiveness for others becomes possible when we've held our own being with great compassion - Tara Brach

-All of us live in a bubble which we incorrectly perceive as “normal”
+All of us live in a bubble which we incorrectly perceive as "normal"

 If you don't like something, **change it**.
 If you can't change it, change your **attitude**. -- Maya Angelou